ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

   If the last scheduled switch is different from this setting, a switch to the value set by this setting will be scheduled on the first hour after the whole schedule, normally at midnight.
   The `countHours` value for this schedule will be `null`, as it is impossible to say how many hours it will last for.
+- Fixed also so `If no schedule, send` works if the schedule only exists for the future.
+Then this value is used until the time for the first scheduled value is reached.
+- Fixed Best Save and Lowest Price so when rescheduling, for example if prices are received, and `Send when rescheduling` is not checked, output to output 1 or output 2 is only sent if it has not been sent before, or if it is changed by the new schedule.
+This is to avoid sending output when not necessary, that is if there is no change.
+Of course, if the `Send when rescheduling` is checked, output is sent anyway.

   NB!
 This may be a breaking change for some.